htcondor/htcondor/docs/version-history/stable-release-series-90.rst

 Bugs Fixed:

+- Fixed a bug where the *condor_gridmanager* would delete the job's X.509 proxy file when it meant to delete a temporary copy of the proxy file.
+  :jira:`1223`

 - Fixed a bug on Windows that caused a misleading error message about the SharedPortEndpoint when a daemon exits.
   :jira:`1178`